-The TELL Survey (Teaching, Empowering, Leading and Learning) results provide data to be analyzed for trends related to professional learning, working conditions and other constructs.
+The working conditions survey provide data to be analyzed for trends related to professional learning, working conditions and other constructs.
 These results are provided at the state, district and school level.
 The data inform KDE planning related to the type, format and frequency of professional learning as indicated by educator input.